soup6020/nix-configuration/README.md

 Welcome to my Nix configuration!
 It is probably pretty ugly, but it works.
+I am specifically avoiding use of home-manager.

 Here's a handy guide: